Internal Communication Growing Pains and How to Solve Them

 If you don’t know where you’re headed, how are you going to get there?
 A clear purpose for the business and your employees is critical to staff motivation.
-Creating an employee development plan helps your team work toward shared goals and take responsibility for getting the business from where you to where you want to be.
+Creating an employee development plan helps your team work toward shared goals and take responsibility for getting the business from where you are to where you want to be.
 Additionally, creating goals for the company overall also helps to keep people motivated and united behind a collective cause.

 A clear mission statement should clearly define your business goals.
-Have your company leaders get together to answer a few simple, yet searching, questions about the business.
-Who are you and what do you stand for?
+Have your company leaders get together to answer a few simple yet searching questions about the business.
+Who are you, and what do you stand for?
 Why are you, and your teams, motivated to turn up each morning and give your best to the business?

 Distill the answers to two or three easily understood sentences and distribute them across the business.
 This helps increase employee engagement and rally team members around your company.

 How are new employees introduced to your business?
 New recruits should be given a brief induction to help them understand company culture, protocols, and core operations.

 Best practices and the resources necessary for their role should also be identified and made available to them on day one.
 Doing so encourages commitment and engagement, both of which drive productivity.